Crazycoder12s/ST-language/README.md

 moveRight  // calls the moveright function

 BGCOLOR: to change the background color you can do BGCOLOR R G B
+Loop: to  make a loop you can do LOOP (num) (command) remove brackets there is no loop forever right now

 useful tips:
 190 190 is the center